 The validity of an H1B1 visa (the sticker in the passport) refers to the time in which an applicant may apply to enter the USA at a port of entry for admittance into the United States.
 The 18 month H1B1 visa sticker in the passport has no bearing on the length of time for which the alien may be admitted.

-All the H1B1 sticker does is tell the immigration officers at the port of entry that you can ask for an H1B1 visa.
-Then, the immigration officers will decide how long to let you stay in the USA (the rules say no longer than 12 months at a time, see below).
+All the H1B1 sticker does is tell the immigration officers at the port of entry that you can ask for entry on an H1B1 visa.
+Then, the immigration officers will decide how long to let you stay in the USA (the rules say no longer than 12 months).

-The port of entry officers decide how long the entry to the USA should be by looking at their rules, and they stamp the “real” expiration date (which often differs from the H1B1 visa stamp expiration date) on a page in the passport.
-Sometimes, in addition to stamping the real expiration date in ink on a passport page, they also put that date in the I-94 Entry Download online system that reflects the same expiration date on it.
+The port of entry officers decide how long the entry to the USA should be by looking at their rules, and they stamp the “real” expiration date (which often differs from the H1B1 visa stamp expiration date) on a page in the passport and they enter it into the I-94 online entry record.

 The H1B1 visa holder is not supposed to stay in the USA or work in the USA after the expiration date that was decided upon by the immigration officer at the port of entry – no matter what the H1B1 visa stamp (sticker in passport) indicates.